How These Wiggly Insects Take up Residence in Your Home

 For all of their survival skills, there are many effective silverfish treatment options.
 These insects reproduce rather slowly, and they don’t like being disturbed.
 Cleaning dark spaces where they’d normally hide and using certain pest control treatments can help.
 Some people even set sticky traps with foodstuffs like plain oatmeal to entice them.
 Silverfish also fall prey to harmless house centipedes, spiders and earwigs.

 Want to start getting your silverfish infestation under control?
-Visit us online to find out how.
+Give u a call or request a quote.